markokow/DSC7_Sprint03/README.md

-# Sprint 03: Calibrated Techniques: Ways to Improve Fraud Detection Systems
+## Sprint 03: Calibrated Techniques: Ways to Improve Fraud Detection Systems

 A data science project made by Tean Patrick, Data Science Fellows Cohort 7 in Eskwelabs

-**Sprint Project Scenario:**
+**Case Study Scenario:**

 Your model went into production with the setting of automatically rejecting fraudulent transactions, but unfortunately it blocked the CEO’s credit card when she went travelling for a snap business meeting and couldn’t check into her hotel!
 She is furious and has asked for an immediate report on what happened.
 Fortunately her chief of staff has a much cooler head, and sees this as an opportunity.